ShadiRahimfallah/ShadiRahimfallah.github.io/_pages/about.md

 author_profile: true
 ---

-Hello!
 I am a PhD student in the Department of Economics at York University.
 My research focuses on Macroeconomics, Financial Economics, and Development.

 Specifically, I study the role of second-hand capital under financial frictions in developing countries.